Shanawan

 Shanawan (شنوان) is one of the biggest villages in Monufia Governorate, Egypt.
 It is in the middle between Shibin El Kom City and Al-Baghor City.
-Shanawan is famous for vegetable products.
+Shanawan is famous for vegetable production.
 It is marked by the taro (AlQulqas).

-The biggest families in Shanawan are Sherif, Eissa, El-Gazzar, Al-Naggar, Elnemr, Al-Bambi, Al-Khaiyat, Abou Hashhash, Abdou, Zaied, Abd El Bary and Abou-Elsoud.
+The biggest families in Shanawan are ElSheikhamer, Nada, soffa, Elnemr, Sherif, Eissa, El-Gazzar, Al-Naggar, Elnemr, Al-Bambi, Al-Khaiyat, Abou Hashhash, Abdou, Zaied, Abd El Bary and Abou-Elsoud.